 If you wish to pursue a credit-intensive major with many required courses during the first two years (say, two every quarter), the Innovations track might make scheduling easier.
 Otherwise, choose the track that seems most appealing to you.
-You can find descriptions of the seminar subjects here,

-Nursing: this major is compatible only with Innovations.
+Nursing: This major is compatible only with Innovations.

 Engineering: At this time, Engineering students cannot be admitted to the University Honors Program because of the large number of engineering requirements.

-Matteo Ricci: students are ineligible for the University Honors Program because their program of study already satisfies all university non-major course requirements.
+Matteo Ricci: Students are ineligible for the University Honors Program because their program of study already satisfies all university non-major course requirements.

 Admission to the Honors Program is for incoming freshman and has an additional application process.